Playing Rules

 2. All dodgeballs are live and are able to put people out until they touch the ground or any other object that is out of play and become dead.
 A thrown dodgeball may deflect off of multiple players, effectively putting out multiple opponents with a single throw.

-(Co-Rec) 3.
+(Co-Ed) 3.
 At all times, dodgeballs can knock over pins including off deflections or through rolling at the pin.

 4. A grounded ball cannot put out a player and therefore can be safely deflected or picked up by the defending team.
-A ball which deflects off of another ball that is on the court or (Co-Rec) a pin is considered to have touched the floor and is not a deflected ball (immediately dead).
+A ball which deflects off of another ball that is on the court or (Co-Ed) a pin is considered to have touched the floor and is not a deflected ball (immediately dead).

 5. A player may deflect a ball with a dodgeball or with any part of their body in an effort to keep it from hitting the ground.
 If the deflected ball is legally caught by the same person who deflected the ball OR by any teammate before touching an out-of-play area or the floor, the player deflecting the ball is not declared out (saving yourself or a teammate).
 This action is considered a “catch save”, with all players previously hit by the airborne ball ruled safe and the thrower ruled out.
 If the deflected ball is not caught, the deflector is out.

-(Co-Rec) 6.
+(Co-Ed) 6.
 A ball that deflects off of a pin may NOT be caught by any player (thrower is not out, this is not a catch-and-return for an inactive player).

 7. Deflections off of an opponent that return to the thrower’s side of the court are considered immediately dead (for purposes of eliminating players) when they completely cross the appropriate restraining line.
 Any opposing players hit by the deflected ball are out.
 The throwing team may immediately catch or retrieve and rethrow the ball.
 Such deflections may knock over one or more of the thrower’s team’s pins.